bmr-cymru/stratify/README.md

 by passing `--kickstart /root/ks.cfg` (the path must be absolute).

-One the system has been installed hit "enter" and the script will install build dependencies, clone the stratis git repositories and initiate a build.
+One the system has been installed hit "enter" and the script will install stratis with root file system support either from the distribution repositories or by building from the upstream source repositories if `--git` is given.
-Once the build is complete the script configures grub2 and creates a boot entry for the Stratis system.

 Once the script logs "Stratis root fs installation complete." the target system is fully installed and unmounted and the system can be safely rebooted.